Long gaps in sieved sets: Introduction

 By Theorem \ref{main}, for all large numbers $x$ the set $S_x$ contains a gap of length $\ge k=\lfloor2x\rfloor$.
 Thus, there are infinitely many $n$ such that each $f(n+1),\dots,f(n+k)$ has a prime factor $p$ with $d<p\le x$.
 For each $i\in\{1,\dots,k\}$, take a prime factor $p$ of $f(n+i)$ with $d<p\le x$.
 Since $k=\lfloor2x\rfloor$, $p\le x$ and $I_p\ne\emptyset$, it must be that $p$ divides at least two terms of the sequence $f(n+1),\dots,f(n+k)$, thus proving the assertion. \end{proof}

 \begin{remark} Our proof of Corollary \ref{no_coprime} above requires only a very weak version of Theorem \ref{main}.
-It is not clear, however, that a trivial argument of the type presented below can obtain a gap of size at least $2x$ when the degree of $f$ is large. \end{remark}
+It is not clear, however, that a trivial argument of the type presented below in Remark \ref{TrivialBound} can yield a gap of size at least $2x$ when the degree of $f$ is large. \end{remark}

 \begin{remark} The conclusion of Theorem \ref{main} is equivalent to the existence, for any $\delta<C(\rho)$, of some $b\in \Z/P(x)\Z$ with

 provided $x$ is sufficiently large in terms of $\delta$.
 Here $S_x + b := \{s+b : s\in S_x\}$. \end{remark}